-The bill amends various sections of the Code of West Virginia concerning the sale of properties with delinquent tax liens, primarily focusing on the auction process and bidder requirements.
-Key changes include shifting the deadline for presenting delinquent lists to the county commission from May to June 15, and moving the certification of these lists to the Auditor from June to July 1.
-Additionally, sheriffs are now required to deliver certified notices of impending sales to property owners or occupants through personal service, rather than just by mail.
-The bill also allows the State Auditor to hire private auctioneers for the sale of tax-delinquent properties, imposing a 10 percent buyer's fee on successful bids under certain conditions, and modifies the payment structure for successful bidders.
+The bill amends various sections of the West Virginia Code concerning the sale of properties with delinquent tax liens, introducing significant changes to the auction process and bidder requirements.
+Key modifications include shifting the deadline for presenting delinquent lists to the county commission from May to June 15, and the certification of these lists to the Auditor from June 1 to July 1.
+It mandates that sheriffs provide certified notices of impending sales through personal service to property owners or occupants, rather than relying solely on mail.
+The bill also allows the State Auditor to hire private auctioneers, stipulating that the highest bidder may incur a 10% buyer's fee under certain conditions.
+Additionally, it revises the payment process for successful bidders, requiring a $50 payment to the Auditor and the remainder to the county sheriff.

 Statutes affected: Introduced Version: 11A-3-44, 11A-3-45, 11A-3-46